rumrunner0/bozosort/README.md

 If you have any suggestions, ideas, or feedback to enhance the project, please feel free to create an issue.
 Your collaboration is welcomed to make this project a bit better.

 ## Note
-All the code here is 100% original.
+The code is 100% original.